NavpreetSamra/tiledesk-docs/docs/Web SDK.md

 * **themeColor**: allows you to change the main widget's color (color of the header, color of the launcher button, other minor elements).
 Permitted values: Hex color codes, e.g. #87BC65 and RGB color codes, e.g. rgb(135,188,101)

 * **themeForegroundColor**: allows you to change text and icons' color.
 Permitted values: Hex color codes, e.g. #425635 and RGB color codes, e.g. rgb(66,86,53)

+* **showWidgetNameInConversation**.
+If you want to display the widget title in the conversations, set the showWidgetNameInConversation field to true.
+It is advisable if you need to manage multiple projects.
+Value type : boolean.
+The default value is false.

 * **allowTranscriptDownload**: allows the user to download the chat transcript.
 The download button appears when the chat is closed by the operator.
 Permitter values: true, false.
 Default value: false